 A booklet to help siblings of children with muscular dystrophy explore how they feel about themselves and their families.

-Learning to Live with Neuromuscular Disease: A Message for Parents (available online and in print)
+Learning to Live with Neuromuscular Disease: A Message for Parents (available online)

 This message to parents includes topics such as the importance of reaching out, when family doesn't understand and more.